 - Hyundai (2013 and newer)

 - Tesla (Model S, Model X, Model 3)

 - Volvo (2011 and newer)

 The above list is simply a general guideline.
-Some older models may be downloadable to removing the Air Bag Control Module (ACM) and sending it to a third party for downloading.
+Some older models may be downloadable by removing the Air Bag Control Module (ACM) and sending it to the manufacturer for downloading.
 The specific year, make and model needs to be checked to verify if data is available.
 Check here for currently downloadable vehicles with the CDR system – http://www.crashdatagroup.com.

 It should be noted that vehicle Event Data Recorders (EDR’s) are normally part of the air bag system.
 The primary purpose of an Air Bag Control Module (ACM) is to deploy the air bags, seat belt pre-tensioners and other safety equipment.
 After that task has been completed, data is written to the EDR if sufficient power remains in the system.
 This is the primary difference between an EDR in a vehicle and a black box in an airplane: the black box in an airplane is intended to continuously record information, whereas the EDR in a vehicle records data only if a sufficiently aggressive event occurs.

 Data varies depending on the manufacturer, vehicle and model year of the vehicle.
 This data has changed over the past 20+ years.
 Some 1994 model year General Motors vehicles were downloadable, but the data was largely limited to driver’s seat belt status and impact severity (delta-V).
 However, in model year 2000, pre-crash data was available in General Motors vehicles for approximately 5 seconds leading up to the collision.
 This pre-crash data included:

 - wheel speed